Iyemmmm/FP-Go/README.md

 ## Features
 1. **Menu Browsing**
-   - Full menu display with categories.
+   - Full menu and cart display.
-   - Item details such as name, description, price, and images.
+   - Item details such as name, price, and images.

 2. **Table-side Ordering**
    - Place orders directly from the table using the web application.